ivan5355/RUCourseFinder/README.md

 ## Dependencies

 The application requires the following main dependencies:
-- Quart: Web framework for the application
+- Flask: Web framework for the application
-- Google Generative AI: For embeddings and chat functionality using Gemini models
+- Google Generative AI: For embeddings using text-embedding-004 model
 - Pinecone: Vector database for semantic search
 - Pandas: Data manipulation and analysis
 - Selenium: Web scraping course equivalencies